yyang-pplus/yyang-pplus.github.io/_posts/2018-05-11-the-second-system-effect-challenged.md

 "Spare and clean" is subjective.
 As a programmer myself, I have to constantly suppress the eager to rewrite every single line of the codes that someone else wrote.
 Even if that someone may just be the three months younger version of me.
 My point is, something feels "spare and clean" for you, may not be felt the same way for the others.
 Something feels "spare and clean" for now, may not make you feel the same way several months later.
 And I think that is a good thing.
 Because that probably means you have grown up.

 Besides, do you really know the other members of your team?
 Especially, do you really know their previous design experience?
-Do you really know if the previous projects your teammates has worked one are the same class as your current one?
+Do you really know if the previous projects your teammates has worked on are the same class as your current one?

 # The Illusion